Some women end up here looking for “let him chase you book”.

 This article is no bashing of the “let him chase theory” here.

-Whenever you can get people coming to you, that’s all power!
+Whenever you can get people coming to you, that’s all power to you.

-But on top of not being the best mindset to start a relationship, it simply works against you in many situations.
+But besides the fact that it might not be best foot forward towards a relationship, it simply works against you in many situations.